MD Helicopters MD Explorer: Development

-In May 1998, it was reported that Bell Helicopters, as part of a wider deal with Boeing, had acquired the rights to support and produce spare components for the Explorer; however, this deal did not include the ability to perform final assembly or otherwise produce complete rotorcraft.
-Accordingly, it was speculated that the deal could impact the long term future of the Explorer.
+In May 1998, it was reported that Bell Helicopters, as part of a wider deal with Boeing, had acquired the rights to support and produce components for the Explorer; however, this deal did not include the ability to perform final assembly or otherwise produce complete rotorcraft.
+Accordingly, it was speculated that the deal could impact the long-term future of the Explorer.
 However, these plans were terminated due to the intervention of the US Federal Trade Commission.
 Instead, in the following year, Boeing opted to spin off its civilian line of helicopters, including the Explorer, to the newly formed MD Helicopter Holdings Inc. (MDHI).

 During November 1999, the JAA recommended that all 27 member nations certify the Explorer series for Category A single pilot IFR operations.
 In September 2000, the first Explorers had been delivered with the further improved PW207E engine, which provided improved hot and high performance, as well as when flown with only a single engine operational.
 During the 2000s, the company recovered from its financial woes and invested in the replenishment of its supply chain.

-In the 2010s, the manufacturer dedicated considerable attention to renewing the avionics of the type, such as the addition of a glass cockpit.
+In the 2010s, the manufacturer dedicated considerable attention to renewing the avionics, with the addition of a glass cockpit.
 During 2013, it was announced that MDHI had selected Universal Avionics’ InSight display system for the MD 902 Explorer, replacing the original cathode ray tube (CRT) displays; four years later, the company started offering an alternative arrangement with Genesys Aerosystems.
 In January 2020, the company announced a new partnership with Universal Avionics, effectively switching back to the vendor, under which the latter would provide their fully-digital flight deck avionics for the MD 900/902 Explorer.